mjtiv/VADT/README.md

 `sig_variants_report_and_meta_results.txt` - merged results from sig_variants_report.txt and variant_meta_analysis.results.txt

-                                     FIX HERE!!!!!!!!!!!!!!!!!

 ### Multi_Dim_Adj_Results (9 Files)

 `Summary_Report_multi_dimensiona_pvalue_adj.txt` - Summary report of the entire ASE analysis

 `data_for_ref_allele_bias_plotting.txt` - Counts for all testable variants, so overall reference allele bias can be investigated on a per variant basis or globally

-`multi_dim_adj_pvalues_testable.txt` - File consists of all the testable samples with a new entry in the sample column on whether that sample passed the cutoff for that specific variant.
-The cutoff p-value calculated from the multi-dimensional p-value algorithm can be found in the variants format column (last entry)
+`multi_dim_adj_pvalues_testable.txt` - File consists of all the informative "testable" samples with a new entry in the sample column on whether that sample passed the cutoff for that specific variant.
+The cutoff p-value for each variant calcualted from the multi-dimensional p-value algorithm can be found in the variants format column (last entry).
+It is important to note each variant will have a different cutoff p-value.

-`sig_multi_dim_adj_results.txt` - All variants with atleast one sample with a significant sample
+`sig_multi_dim_adj_results.txt` - All variants with atleast one sample identified as significant

 `not_sig_multi_dim_adj_results.txt` - All variants that failed and did not contain one significant sample

-`sig_samples_report.txt` - Tallying report of samples results from the sig_sample_fdr_corrected_variants.txt file
+`sig_samples_report.txt` - Tallying report of samples results from the sig_multi_dim_adj_results.txt file

-`sig_variants_report.txt` - Tallying report of variants results from the sig_sample_fdr_corrected_variants.txt file
+`sig_variants_report.txt` - Tallying report of variants results from the sig_multi_dim_adj_results.txt file

 `maf_freq_binning_one_ase_hit.txt` - Frequency binning based minor allele frequency (maf) of all variants with atleast one ASE significant hit

 `ase_freq_prevalence_among_samples.txt` - Frequency binning of ASE prevalance among all samples to see the overall occurrence of ASE among the samples

 ### References